IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 Some newbie developers (I hope they're newbies...) in the comments sections of our vast Internet confidently state that the best way to protect against a CSRF attack is to just not use session cookies.
 As we've seen, the alternatives to session cookies are less secure.
 CSRF is something developers can control by implementing well-known mitigations.
 See [OWASP's CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) for details on how to prevent CSRF with the Synchronizer Token Pattern (stateful) or the Signed Double-Submit Cookie Pattern (stateless).
 Though you should use a tried-and-true library and not roll your own, it's still good to understand the mechanism.

 Note also that an `application/json` endpoint isn't susceptible to the attack described above.
-Only requests using the three aforementioned media types: `application/x-www-form-urlencoded`, `multipart/form-data`, and `text/plain` may be avoid triggering a CORS preflight ([other conditions](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) also need to be met).
+Only requests using the three aforementioned media types: `application/x-www-form-urlencoded`, `multipart/form-data`, and `text/plain` may avoid triggering a CORS preflight ([other conditions](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) also need to be met).
 In a modern SPA, where you're making JSON requests to a RESTful HTTP server and never using traditional HTML form submission, a lot of the venues of CSRF are already closed off.

 You **should not rely on these inherent partial protections to mitigate CSRF, and should use one of the methods OWASP prescribes,** but I think it's notable that CSRF is tricky to exploit for an HTTP backend that doesn't use HTML form media types.
 Here are some vulnerabilities that may allow CSRF even in a purely no-forms, all-JSON HTTP server: